Get In Touch

 One of the major aspects is the requirement of establishing a pharmacovigilance risk assessment committee, also known as PRAC.
 It handles the risk management around the approval of a pharmaceutical product, so the market has maximized benefits.
 It covers signal detection, periodic safety update reports (PSURs), and more.

-Periodic safety update reports (PSURs) provide a comprehensive overview of the benefit-risk profile of a medicinal product.
+There are some post-approval reporting requirements like Periodic safety update reports (PSURs).
+It provides a comprehensive overview of the benefit-risk profile of a medicinal product.
 Signal management involves the detection, validation, and assessment of signals related to potential safety issues with medicinal products.
 Regulatory authorities may take enforcement actions, including product withdrawals, fines, or legal penalties if deficiencies in pharmacovigilance practices are identified.

 Risk management plans (RMPs) outline the measures to be taken to identify, characterize, and minimize risks associated with a medicinal product.
 Pharmacovigilance inspections ensure compliance with pharmacovigilance regulations and guidelines.
 Inspections may focus on the systems, processes, and documentation related to pharmacovigilance activities.